Rix Mill: Your Gateway to Discovering Burgundy

 -

-Explore Burgundy’s rich past through medieval towns, unique archaeological sites, and museums.
+Explore Burgundy’s rich past through medieval towns, archaeological sites, and museums.

-The four UNESCO World Heritage Sites: Vézelay; La Charité-sur-Loire; Fontenay Abbey; and the vineyards from Beaune to Dijon.
-See the video below.
+UNESCO World Heritage Sites: Vézelay; La Charité-sur-Loire; Fontenay Abbey; and the vineyards from Beaune to Dijon (see video below).

-Clamecy (3kms from Rix Mill): This town supplied Paris with firewood from the 16th century, sending 72-metre timber rafts down the Yonne and Seine rivers.
-Visit the Romain Rolland Museum to learn more.
+Clamecy: (3 km from Rix Mill) supplied Paris with firewood from the 16th century via 72-metre timber rafts down the Yonne and Seine rivers.
+Visit the Romain Rolland Museum for more.

-Guédelon Castle: A one-of-a-kind project in the world, reconstructing a 13th-century castle using only period tools and techniques, where visitors can fully immerse themselves in medieval life with unlimited interaction with the craftsmen.
+Guédelon Castle: A unique project reconstructing a 13th-century castle using only period tools, where visitors can immerse themselves and engage with craftsmen.

-Bibracte: An archaeological site where Julius Caesar resided, with a museum showcasing Roman and ancient Gaulish history.
+Bibracte: Archaeological site where Julius Caesar resided, with a museum on Roman and ancient Gaulish history.

 Towns to explore: Semur-en-Auxois, Autun, Dijon, Beaune, Auxerre, Flavigny, Noyers-sur-Serein…